 Note: training courses may be cancelled last-minute due to extenuating factors.
 Register to ensure you are kept up-to-date of any changes

-Essential orientation for all SU WA Volunteers.
-From the 1st of February 2019, all SU staff and volunteers will be required to complete Orientation Training every three years.
+Essential orientation for all SU WA Volunteers and all staff and volunteers are required to attend every three years.

 Cost: $5 donation